Mantled guereza: Social structure

-Social grooming or allogrooming mainly occurs between females and is an important social interaction in mantled guereza groups.

 The mantled guereza lives in stable social groups usually containing three to fifteen members.
 The groups usually contain one male, several females and juveniles.
 In some populations, groups containing several males are common.
 In multi-male groups, males tend to be aggressive with one another with one being dominant.
 Some males may be expelled from these groups.
 Multi-male groups may contain father-son pairs or unrelated males.
 Males that are not part of groups either live solitarily or with other outside males in bachelor groups.
 The females keep the groups cohesive and they are matrilineally related.
 They rarely disperse from their natal groups, except possibly when they break apart.
 Males on the other hand, usually leave when they become subadults or adults.
 They may start out being solitary and or in bachelor groups.
 They gain entry into a social group either by being on the periphery or displacing a group male.

 Because of its low quality diet and the dispersed distribution of its food, the mantled guereza has a resident-egalitarian social structure.
 Female guerezas living in a group often have an egalitarian dominance style with no formalized rank relations.
 Relationships are relaxed and friendly with rare signals of dominance or subordinance.
 Physical aggression within the group is usually not harmful and rarely escalates into a conflict.
 Allogrooming is an important part of mantled guereza interactions and mostly occurs between females.
 The adult males rarely groom in the groups.
 While not strictly territorial, mantled guereza groups can be aggressive towards each other.
 In some populations, groups may defend core areas (which exist as a small part of the home range), resources, and mates.
 During intergroup encounters, males can engage in direct or indirect mate defense, like defending a female's resources.
 It is the males that participate in agonistic inter-group encounters but female may do so as well.
 Aggressive encounters between groups usually involve chases, displays and vocalizations rather than physical contact.

-Two Mantled guereza in a Japanese zoo.